anjlab/csv2db/README.md

 `scripting` defines list of JavaScript file names.
 The file names are relative to location of the configuration file.
 You can define your JavaScript functions in these files and reference them from <a href="#value-definitions">Value Definitions</a>.

 `forceUpdate` forces executing UPDATE statements for every row even if the data from CSV for this row is the same as in the database table.
 This may be needed if you want to force applying values from `updateValues` section.
-Default value is `false`.
+Default value is `false` and it is only used in `MERGE` mode.

+`ignoreNullPK` ignores any row where any of the PK values in the data are null.
+This may be needed if you want to top up a reference table from a data table with missing reference values where some of them are null.
+Default value is `false` and it is only used in `INSERTONLY` mode.

 `batchSize` size of INSERT/UPDATE batches.
 Default value is 100.